bucketco/bucket-javascript-sdk/packages/vue-sdk/README.md

 ## Setting `user` and `company`

-Bucket determines which features are active for a given `user`, `company`, or `otherContext`.
+Reflag determines which features are active for a given `user`, `company`, or `otherContext`.
-You pass these to the `BucketProvider` as props.
+You pass these to the `ReflagProvider` as props.

 If you supply `user` or `company` objects, they must include at least the `id` property otherwise they will be ignored in their entirety.
 In addition to the `id`, you must also supply anything additional that you want to be able to evaluate feature targeting rules against.